The Ultimate Guide to User Acceptance Testing (UAT)

 6. Collect, triage, and respond to feedback

-All reports sent via the widget land directly in our PM tool.
+All reports sent via the widget land directly in our project management tool.
 For us, that’s Linear, but we integrate with dozens of other bug tracking tools.

-You can’t possibly ask dozens (or hundreds) of testers to fill in complex bug reports complete with console logs, environment info, and other technical stuff…
+Now, don't expect dozens (or hundreds) of testers to fill in complex bug reports complete with console logs, environment info, and other technical data...

 …and send the whole thing over for review in an Excel file.

-• And session replay, so we can see exactly what the user was doing when the error occured.
+- And session replay, so we can see exactly what the user was doing when the error occurred.

 Here’s an example of what this looks like on the developer side, in Jira here: